-Cook County Sheriff Thomas J. Dart announced today that he has decided to proactively release videos documenting sustained cases of excessive force by correctional deputies against Cook County Jail inmates.
+COOK COUNTY, IL – Cook County Sheriff Thomas J. Dart announced today that he has decided to proactively release videos documenting sustained cases of excessive force by correctional deputies against Cook County Jail individuals in custody.

 “The public has a right to know when officers abuse the public trust as well as the ramifications of that abuse,” said Sheriff Dart.
 “Transparency is critical to ensuring law enforcement accountability.”